psarz/praneshr.github.io/README.md

-## This website is my personal portfolio based on the project of Ravi Pranesh
+## This website is my personal portfolio based on the html javascripts etc

 ###
 Copyright 2017 Bhanu Pratap Singh